GDS System: What Is It, Types, Major GDS Systems, How to Use and Choose

 Technology and Innovations

-Active promoter of AI, mobile tech, and NDC content supporter, strong emphasis on its expanding distribution offers
+Active promoter of AI, mobile tech, and NDC content supporter, strong emphasis on its expanding distribution offers; heavy focus on biometrics and generative AI partnerships

 Emphasizes multi-segment bookings, develops mobile-first approach.
-Competent in NDC and AI
+Competent in NDC, AI, content aggregation, and agent UX

 Ease of Use and Integration